The Ill-effects of Diabetes and How Breathing Helps in Managing It

 The Optimal Breathing™ exercises are simple, effective and economical, and when used along with medical treatment for diabetes, they become a potent weapon in the management of diabetes.

 The parasympathetic nervous system (PNS) gets stimulated with Optimal Breathing™.
-Stimulated PNS inhibits sympathetic nervous system (SNS) and reverses insulin resistance.
+Stimulated PNS inhibits the sympathetic nervous system (SNS) and reverses insulin resistance.

 A 2014 study showed the effect of 6 months practice of comprehensive breathing program on reducing blood glucose, improving quality of life and preventing progression of cardiac neuropathy.